GREEN SPECIAL: Can EVs really tow?

 Premium makers have been leading the way – especially those with lifestyle-oriented BEV-SUVs in their ranks.
 BMW’s new iX SUV, which goes on sale in New Zealand later this year, has upped the ante considerable with a 2.5-tonne towing capacity.

 That beats the previous champion, the Tesla Model X, with an also-impressive 2250kg.
-Audi’s e-tron and Mercedes-Benz’s EQC also pull their weight in this sector with a rating of 1.8 tonnes.
+Audi’s e-tron also pulls its weight in this sector with a rating of 1.8 tonnes.

 Read More